Feyerabend/cc/ch07/addition/3d/notes/REFLECTIONS.md

 Early adopters of new technologies often oscillate between overengineering and overtrust.
-Some dive deeply into internals prematurely; others treat the technology as magic.
+Some dive deeply into internals prematurely; others treat the technology as "magic".
 Over time, disciplines stabilise.
 Best practices emerge.
 Tooling matures.
 Abstractions thicken.

 We are still in that formative phase with LLM architectures.